mpimd-csc/flexiblas/README.md

     Enables 8-byte integers for the *Fortran* interface.
 Be aware that the application and the backend libraries must be compiled to support 8-byte integers as well.
-Since most applications and libraries still us the classic 32-bit integers the default is `OFF`.
+Since most applications and libraries still use the classic 32-bit integers the default is `OFF`.

 * `-DCBLAS=ON/OFF`

     Enables the *CBLAS* frontend.
 If the backend itself contains a *CBLAS* interface that one is used.
-Otherwise **FlexiBLAS** acts like the *CBLAS*-wrapper from *Netlib*.
+Otherwise, **FlexiBLAS** acts like the *CBLAS*-wrapper from *Netlib*.
 This option is set to `ON` by default.

 * `-DABI=GNU|Intel`

     Selects the ABI (Application Binary Interface) of the *Fortran* Interface.
-    By default the compiler used determines which ABI is used, but it can also be forced using this parameter.
+    By default, the compiler used determines which ABI is used, but it can also be forced using this parameter.
 The difference between both ABIs is how complex values are returned from Functions.
 The *GNU*-style returns them as a normal return value on the stack.
-The *Intel* (*F2C*, *GNU F77*) style returns them as an additional parameters in front of the proper function arguments.
+The *Intel* (*F2C*, *GNU F77*) style returns them as additional parameters in front of the proper function arguments.
 That means it is a subroutine from the *C* point of view.

 * `-DBLASNAME=OFF`